 For safety of mother and baby, sideline positioning with supportive, soft cushions are used to alleviate the extra strain on the lower back and pelvic areas.
 Extra strain in these areas can cause unnecessary back or abdominal pain, so naturally we want to avoid any potential discomfort.

 Women with normal, low-risk pregnancies can benefit greatly from prenatal massages, however, women in high-risk pregnancies should consult their doctor, or midwife, before booking a session.
-If you experience discomfort at any time during your massage, tell Adorina/Stephanie immediately.
+If you experience discomfort at any time during your massage, tell your massage therapist, Adorina, immediately.